Whateverimann/CoffeShopCart/README.md

 ## General Info

 I created this app to practise React and Redux.
-You can add random coffe to cart, fill form and order it :)
+You can add random coffe to cart then fill form and order it.
+Have fun :)

 ### Technologies